bazqux/bazqux-api/README.md

 Where `cltoken` is a client login token that you must pass to all other API calls in `Authorization` header in form `GoogleLogin auth=cltoken`.

+`cltoken` currently expires in 14 days.
+If you get `401 Unauthorized` reply from any other request earlier, you need to relogin with existing credentials.
+Show user the login dialog with ability to enter new credentials only if relogin has failed.

 You can test most API calls right in your browser when you signed in BazQux Reader.

 ### Login error details